 Waking up to new wrinkles every day doesn’t have to be something we just accept as we get older.
 In fact, age isn’t even the initial cause of developing the not so affectionately termed “Cougar Cleavage”.
 Lines between the breasts can start to show up as early as your 20s.
 You don’t have to be rocking a pair like Dolly Parton to be afflicted with these irksome lines.
 Although they are more of an issue for the larger lady.
-So how can you get rid of cleavage wrinkles?
-Or crinkles, as they’re now referred to (may sound cute but we still don’t like you).
+So how can you get rid of chest wrinkles?
+Or cleavage crinkles, as they’re now referred to (may sound cute but we still don’t like you).

 What Causes Cougar Cleavage?

 The position you sleep in is probably the main cause of cougar cleavage, and not just wrinkles on your chest but facial wrinkles too.
 If you’re a belly or a side sleeper then there’s a whole lot of pressure being put on the skin that is smushed against your pillow or mattress.

 Spending hours each night laying on your side causes the top breast to fall down onto the lower breast, stretching the skin on the outside of the breast and squashing the skin of the cleavage.
 This causes folds that end up leaving lines.
 Hour after hour, night after night and those lines stop disappearing during the day and end up becoming a permanent feature.

 The other big wrinkle maker is sun damage.
 The skin on your chest is thinner than anywhere else on your body, and the decolletage is angled in just such a way that it’s a perfect surface for catching the sun.
 It’s usually the first place you’ll burn if you’re not using a high factor sunscreen.